RBC Avion vs. TD Aeroplan Visa Infinite

 • Additional cards cost $50

-Unlike the TD Aeroplan VI, which is most valuable when you book travel through Air Canada, the Avion Rewards program gives you more chances to use your points without sacrificing value.
+Unlike the TD Aeroplan Visa Infinite Card, which is most valuable when you book travel through Air Canada, the Avion Rewards program gives you more chances to use your points without sacrificing value.
 For instance, you can transfer points to a different loyalty program, use points for travel, donate them to charity, buy gift cards or merchandise, and more.

 Rewards: